brob/jekyll-portfolio/_category/css.md

 layout: category
 comments: 'off'
 baseLayout: container--right
+description: It's quite the time to be a developer working in CSS.
+From new layout specifications like Grid and Flexbox to powerful graphical enhancements like transforms and blend modes, constructing the UI layer for a website has never been more fun.

 ---

 It's quite the time to be a developer working in CSS.
 From new layout specifications like Grid and Flexbox to powerful graphical enhancements like transforms and blend modes, constructing the UI layer for a website has never been more fun.